itsjunetime/smserver/README.md

 4. Run 'pod intall'
 5. Open the .xcworkspace file in Xcode
 6. Build and install the project!

+I would recommend building it yourself, since the IPA (under /ipa) may not always be up to date with the source code, but if you can't or would rather not, the IPA should be updated rather frequently, so it is also safe to use.

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.